sardana-org/sardana/doc/source/devel/howto_macros/macros_general.rst

 them to sardana should be to first carefully decide which procedures should be invoked by a :term:`GUI`\/:term:`CLI` (namely the name of the procedure, which parameters it should receive and if it returns any value).
-Then write the macro(s) which invoke the code of the original library.
+Then write the macro(s) which invoke the code of the original library (see :ref:`Using external python libraries <sardana-macro-using-external-libraries>`).
 Avoid the temptation to convert the functions/classes of the original library into macros because:

   - This will most certainly break your code (any code that calls a function or class that has been converted to a macro will fail)